lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 **Protocol Backwards Compatibility**: A property whereby a new feature can be added to a protocol without requiring any changes to the protocol's specification and only minimal changes to its implementations (such as adding new identifiers).
 This is notable because many PQ/T Hybrids require modification of the protocol to make it "hybrid aware", whereas this specification presents as a standalone algorithm and thus can take advantage of existing cryptographic agility mechanisms.

+**ML-KEM**: The Module-Lattice-based Key Encapsulation Mechanism algorithm defined in [FIPS.203]

+**RSA**: The Rivest-Shamir-Adleman cryptosystem, used in this specification as the RSA-OAEP (Optimal Asymmetric Encryption Padding) scheme defined in [RFC8017].

 **SHARED SECRET KEY:**
   A value established between two communicating parties for use as cryptographic key material suitable for direct use by symmetric cryptographic algorithms.
 This specification is concerned with shared secrets established via public key cryptographic operations.

+**X25519 and X448:** The Edwards Curve Diffie-Hellman scheme defined in [RFC7748] with pramater sets X25519 and X448.